sclorg/django-ex/README.md

 8. Start the [Weasyprint server](https://hub.docker.com/r/aquavitae/weasyprint/) server on port 5005

     1. Bind the IP address 10.200.10.1 to the lo0 interface on your Mac computer.
-Weasyprint has been configured to use this IP address to request CSS files from Django *(You should only have to do this once)*.
+Weasyprint has been configured to use this IP address to request CSS files from Django.
         ```
         sudo ifconfig lo0 alias 10.200.10.1/24
         ```